How To Use Pregnancy Pillow – Types & Their Benefits

 - Stay active during the day by exercising and doing yoga.
 The exercise will improve blood circulation in your body and also help you sleep well.

-- Drink a lot of fluids during the day but don’t drink a lot before going to bed as waking up in the middle of the night will disturb your sleep.
+- Drink a lot of fluids during the day but don’t drink a lot before going to bed, as waking up in the middle of the night will disturb your sleep.

-Why Do Regular Pillows Not Work for Pregnant Women?
+1. Why Do Regular Pillows Not Work for Pregnant Women?

-How Are Pregnancy Pillows and Body Pillows Different?
+2. How Are Pregnancy Pillows and Body Pillows Different?

-Pregnancy pillows are designed specifically to give support to the changing body shape and size of pregnant women―they have the necessary curves and contours to match the shape of a pregnant woman.
+Pregnancy pillows are designed specifically to support the changing body shape and size of pregnant women―they have the necessary curves and contours to match the shape of a pregnant woman.
 On the other hand, body pillows are long and straight.
-While some pregnant women feel comfortable using a body pillow, the others prefer pregnancy pillows because of their comforting and adapting shape.
+While some pregnant women feel comfortable using a body pillow, others prefer pregnancy pillows because of their comforting and adapting shape.